ichoosetoaccept/jira-cli/README.md

 # List sprint issues order by the rank in ASC order
 $ jira sprint list SPRINT_ID --order-by rank --reverse

+# List sprints from a specific board (useful when project has multiple boards)
+$ jira sprint list --board 123
 ```

 #### Add